slatedocs/slate/source/includes/_endpoint-team.md

 #### GET

 GET returns a Shoji Catalog of datasets that have been shared with this team.
-This is a subset of the datasets in `/datasets/`.
 See [datasets](#datasets) for details.